coderstar1234/discover-name/README.md

 <h1 align="center">Features📝</h1>

 <p align="center"><i> Discover includes the following features:-</i></p>

-- Responsive design: the website is optimized for different screen sizes and devices.<br>
+- Responsive design: the website is optimized for different screen sizes and devices.

 - Photo grid: displays a grid of photos with a title and location.<br>